leandro68/Project-Euler-58---Python/README.md

 again, 4 will be the amount of numbers between vertices in this new square.
 For the next square we will be adding 6 (4+2), and so on.
 We repeat all this process until the ratio prime/odds is below 10% (or 0.1).
+This solution find the answer in less than a second.